simondavall/Log-Cleaner/README.md

 # Log-Cleaner
 This project was inspired by excessive noise in my neovim logs.
 Specifically the lsp.log.
 For me, there are certain errors, particularly relating to deprecations, that are described as errors that are of no consequence, and should be ignored.
+I like clean logs that report issues that should (and can) be addressed.
 I am of the opinion that if an error message should be ignored, it shouldn't be there in the first place.
 (Or be able to be 'switched off').
-I like clean logs that report issues that should (and can) be addressed.
+In some cases, these noisy entries cannot be suppressed.

 So this log-cleaner, allows the user to remove log noise.
 I wanted to keep the implementation simple;
 provide some mechanism to identify noisy log entries, and remove them.

 I wanted to avoid using regex as a means of identifying the items, as regex has lead me down too many dark paths in the past.
-So I have devised a simple config sttucture allowing the user to setup a series of strings, for a given log entry.
+So I have devised a simple config structure allowing the user to set up a series of strings, for a given log entry.
 If all strings are present in a given log entry, then the log entry is a match and is removed.

 Note.
-This is a Linux only implementation.
+This is a **Linux only** implementation.

 # Acknowledgments #
 cJSON - Copyright (c) 2009-2017 Dave Gamble and cJSON contributors\